Amar-Sri-MS/FunTools/Generator/README.md

 It is an error to use a variable length array at any place other than the end of a structure, or include a structure with a variable-length array at any place in another structure other than the end.

-## Packed fields

-If you pass the -p option to generator.py, it packs contiguous bitfields into a single field value, and generates macros to access these fields.
-(Packing fields like this ensures that we keep control over how we set the values - helpful if we want to manipulate registers efficiently.)

-Packed fields must have the same base type, must be bitfields (not using all bits of the type), and must be contiguous in the layout.

-Packed field naming is as follows:
-* Packed fields can include reserved fields (fields beginning with reserved or rsvd), but the names of reserved fields aren't used in the packed field name.
-* Packed fields are generally named after the first and last field:
-"a_to_z".
-* If only one field is in the packed field (after reserved fields are removed), then the name is "fieldname_pack".
-* If all non-reserved fields in a packed field have a similar prefix, then the packed field name is "prefix_pack".
-The prefix must be delimited by a _, and prefixing does not look at multiple underbars. "pre_a" and "pre_b" will be combined into a pre_pack field, but "pre_foo_a and pre_foo_b" will also disregard that pre_foo is a prefix and again name the packed field "pre_pack".

 ## Generated Code